chainguard-dev/melange/docs/BUILD-FILE.md

 fields that define the scope (paths, and which license applies to it):

 #### license
 The license for either the package or part of the package (if there are multiple entries).
+It is important to note that only packages with OSI-approved licenses can be included in Wolfi.
+You can check the relevant package info in the licenses page at [opensource.org](https://opensource.org/licenses/).

 #### paths [optional]
 The license paths that this license applies to